datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Definition:** An institution or person identified as contributing to the development of the resource.
 If multiple contributors are identified, this subproperty may be repeated for each contributor.

 **Allowed values, examples, other constraints:**

-Note: DataCite infrastructure supports up to 10000 names.
-For name lists above that size, consider attribution via linking to the related metadata.

 Examples: Charpy, Antoine; Foo Data Center